umbracle/viewpoint/README.md

 $ viewpoint deploy beacon
 ```

-The `deploy beacon` command deploys multiple beacon node clients as `Docker` containers.
+The `deploy beacon` command deploys multiple beacon node clients.
 The nodes use a bootnode to discover each other.

 Flags: